archlinux/aur/README.md

 MIT License

 Stock information is taken from IEX's free API.
-Mutual fund and over-the-counter information is taken from and Morningstar's free API.
+Mutual fund and over-the-counter information is taken from and Morningstar and AlphaVantage's free API.
 Cryptocurrency information is taken from Coinmarketcap's free API.
 Please do not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.
 #### Future Ideas/To-do
-* Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)
+* Look for API to replace Morningstar/AlphaVantage for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)
 * DEB/RPM package
 * List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls